amxv/terminal-mcp/README.md

 ### Step 3: Initialize and Discover Tools

-Run this command to parse your MCP config and create a `tools.json` file with all tools from all servers in your config:
+Run this command to parse your MCP config and discover all tools from every server in your config:
 ```bash
 tmcp init
 ```